 Shopping for your creative friend with a passion for sewing?
-These clever gifts for quilters and sewists are sure to be a hit (and we bet they haven't seen a few of these picks before!).
+These are the best gifts for quilters and sewists.
+They're sure to be a hit—and we bet they haven't seen a few of these picks before!

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.